roberttidey/Schradertpm/README.md

 - OTA for updates
 - File browser for maintenance
 - State machine added to avoid while loops in main loop which would cause watchdog problems on ESP8266
-- useTestTimings is now a dynaic variable rather than a compile option
+- useTestTimings is now a dynamic variable rather than a compile option
 - added getData webURL to get basic data http://ip/getData
 - added setMode webURL to control usetestTimings http://setMode?mode=0 or http://setMode?mode=1